Skip to content

 • Webhook delivery has a 10-second timeout.
 If your endpoint is slow, return a 200 quickly and process the data asynchronously.

 • Delivery is best-effort.
 If a webhook fails or your email bounces, the submission data is still safely stored in the dashboard.
-There are no automatic retries for webhooks at this time.
+Webhooks are not automatically retried.

-• Webhook secrets are shown only at creation time.
+• Webhook secrets are shown only once, when you create the connector.
+After that, the secret is masked.
 If you lose your secret, delete the connector and create a new one.